-City of Helsinki is Finland's biggest employer
+The City of Helsinki is Finland's biggest employer

-The City of Helsinki employment roster comprises about 2,000 job titles.
-The City employs engineers, doctors, biologists, lawyers and planners of many fields.
-The most frequent jobs are in social services and health care as well as early education.
+At the City, there are around 2,000 job titles.
+The City employs engineers, doctors, biologists, lawyers and planners in many different fields.
+The most common jobs are in social services and health care as well as early childhood education.